-The bolt is now unlocked and is carried rearward by the bolt carrier.
 The extractor extracts the spent case and holds it against face of bolt until ejector throws spent case through ejection port.

-The bolt and carrier continue rearward, compressing the action spring and returning hammer to cocked position, until buffer assembly strikes bottom of the receiver extension and stops.
+The bolt and carrier continue rearward, compressing the action spring and returning hammer to its cocked position, until buffer assembly strikes bottom of the receiver extension and stops.
 The action spring then forces the bolt and carrier forward so that the face of the bolt strips the next round of ammunition from the magazine and thrusts it into the chamber.
-Simultaneously the extractor snaps into groove of cartridge case and bolt of Sporter locks into barrel.
+Simultaneously the extractor snaps into the groove of a cartridge case and the bolt locks into the barrel.